 4. Asking good questions takes work – that you have to do yourself.

 This struck me during my New York trip as well, because one of my best friends is Lisa Nielsen, who leads New York City Public School technology initiatives and writes a blog about education reform.
 She is a big advocate of me homeschooling my kids.
 She says that kids don’t need to learn subjects.
-Kids need to learn how to ask questions about things that are passionate about.
+Kids need to learn how to ask questions about things they are passionate about.
 And that’s no small task: First, you have to learn how to find your passions.
 Then you have to learn how to ask questions.
 Most adults can’t do either thing well, which is a good argument for taking kids out of school, I have to admit.

-5. Field other peoples' questions to get better at asking questions.
+5. Field other people’s questions to get better at asking questions.

 This is true.
 I am becoming increasingly impatient with questions that reflect poor self-knowledge.
 And with questions that reflect a penchant for finding roadblocks instead of finding ways to soar.
 Neither of these bad question types seem genuine, or useful.
 (Here are some examples of questions like that.)

 No one complained about Seth during the webinar though, because he had a better approach to the questions.
 He tells people what they are really asking.
-So the webinar is really a webinar on, among other things, how to ask a good question.
+So the webinar was really a webinar on, among other things, how to ask a good question.

 The webinar also served as a good lesson for me.
-Instead of complaining about the questions I get, I should answer the question by sharpening the question.
+Instead of complaining about the question I get, I should answer the question by sharpening the question.
 People almost always know the answer to the real question but the real answer is often scary.
 So we conjure up an ancillary question to distract us from reality.

-I also need to be more kind about peoples’ questions, by helping them figure out what their real question is.
+I also need to be more kind about people’s questions, by helping them figure out what their real question is.
 And the process helps me do it with my life, too.
 For example, I’m not sure my real question is “What is Steampunk Style?”
 My real question is how does style fit into my career right now?

 I feel like I'm hallucinating.
 PT has a post which includes a photo of some kind of room decorated with some kinds of pink things?
 What has happened to the universe?